 Using the function blocks in the configuration level CO8, individual controller inputs that are not used can be assigned as binary inputs to the error status register.
-Either the open or closed binary input can be regarded as the error.
-"Err 8" alarm is indicated by the controller if at least one of these configured inputs reports an error.
+Either the open or closed binary input can be regarded as an error.
+"Err 8" error message is indicated by the controller if at least one of these configured inputs reports an error.